 IVF works by assisting eggs and sperm to meet in a laboratory environment outside of the body.
 The process begins with the woman taking medications to encourage egg maturation.
 When the eggs are ready, they are retrieved from her body and fertilized by mixing them with sperm from either her partner or a donor.
 The fertilized eggs, or embryos, are implanted into the woman's uterus three to five days after fertilization, where implantation and pregnancy hopefully take place.

-Donor sperm is an ideal treatment for same sex couples, single women or couples with mail-factor infertility.
+Donor sperm is an ideal treatment for same sex couples, single women or couples with male factor infertility.
 Individuals or couples using donor sperm may choose to use sperm from either a known or anonymous donor.
 The vast majority (95%) use anonymous sperm from a sperm bank.
 Donor sperm can be used with IVF or IUI.

 Donor Egg IVF